A new law can help!

 **Includes sheriff’s departments, police departments, and other law enforcement agencies.

 As an attorney, you have an opportunity to advise or assist a client in obtaining a GVRO.
 A client may obtain a GVRO for a loved one or household member they are concerned about by filling out a petition and filling out the necessary paperwork.
-A client may contact their local sheriff or police department about a dangerous situation and mention the GVRO.
-Law enforcement may consider filing a petition to request a GVRO, or, in cases of immediate danger, they may request a temporary Emergency GVRO, which can be obtained at any time of day, even if the court is closed.
+A client can also contact their local sheriff or police department about a dangerous situation and ask them to obtain a GVRO.
+In cases of immediate danger, law enforcement may request an emergency GVRO, which can be obtained at any time of day, even if the court is closed.